Air Bucks: Reception

-Cities in Air Bucks
+Represented cities

 Air Bucks represents 128 airport sites: 6 in Australia; 2 in New Zealand; 8 in the South Pacific; 25 in Asia; 7 in Africa; 33 in Europe; 1 in Greenland; 1 in Bermuda; 14 in Latin America; 5 in Canada; and 26 in the United States.
 While the game includes a number of small historical "technical stop" destinations such as Wake Island, Canton Island, Gander, the Azores, Shannon and Recife, some major cities such as Dubai, Casablanca, Tel Aviv and Brisbane are absent.
 There are also some minor spelling and geographical errors in the game; for example, sites include both "Fiji" (which appears to be closer to Nouméa, New Caledonia on the map) and "Nandi" (Nadi International Airport is actually the main airport on the main island of Fiji).

 Since no more than two airlines can acquire landing rights to any one airport, competition is keen for large-market airports and, early in the game before airplanes have trans-oceanic range, for tech-stop airports.